 To be an on-site scribe you need:

 - The ability to paraphrase and summarise

 - Good knowledge of spelling, grammar and punctuation

 - Good proofreading skills including eye for detail.

-The better your writing and editing skills, the better your end product will be.
+The better your writing and editing skills, the better your end product.

 Are you fast enough?

 To scribe as fast as people speak, you need a touch-typing speed of 90 to 100 words per minute.
 You don’t need to be completely accurate; just fast.